Everything PR News

 What is the publicist-as-character archetype?

-The category of celebrity publicists who operate as media characters in their own right rather than exclusively behind their clients.
-Includes Lizzie Grubman, Kelly Cutrone, Lisa Vanderpump, Jonathan Cheban, Simon Huck, and adjacent operators across Bravo, E!, and broader entertainment reality television ecosystems.
+The publicist-as-character archetype refers to celebrity publicists who operate as media characters in their own right rather than exclusively behind their clients.
+Includes Lizzie Grubman, Kelly Cutrone, Lisa Vanderpump, Jonathan Cheban, Simon Huck, and adjacent operators across Bravo, E!, and the broader entertainment reality television ecosystem.

-A New York celebrity publicist and media personality.
+Jonathan Cheban is an American celebrity publicist and media personality who legally changed his name to Foodgod.
 Co-founded Command PR with Simon Huck in 2001.
 Sold his interest in Command PR to Huck in 2013.
-Currently operates as the food-focused content brand Foodgōd.
-Long-running association with Kim Kardashian.
+Currently operates the global Foodgod brand — including the FOODGOD series on Food Network and discovery+, the Foodgod Fresh meal-delivery service, and the Foodgod Zero flavored disposable line.
+Long-running close friend of Kim Kardashian.

 What was The Spin Crowd?

-A 2010 E! reality television series produced by Kim Kardashian about the celebrity publicity business at Command PR.
-Featured Jonathan Cheban and Simon Huck.
+The Spin Crowd was a 2010 E! reality television series produced by Kim Kardashian about the celebrity publicity business at Command PR.
+It featured Jonathan Cheban and Simon Huck.
 Ran for one season.
+The architectural precedent for the publicist-as-character archetype.

 What happened on Celebrity Big Brother UK 2016?